Beaver Valley Mall

-The Beaver Valley Mall is a regional shopping mall located in Center Township, Pennsylvania, serving Beaver County within the Pittsburgh metropolitan area.
+The Beaver Valley Mall is a regional shopping mall in Center Township, Pennsylvania, serving Beaver County within the Pittsburgh metropolitan area.
 It is owned by the Namdar Realty Group.
-Its anchors are Boscov's, Dick's Sporting Goods, JCPenney, and Rural King.
-The mall offers more than 35 stores and services, and also contains a U-Haul storage center.
+The mall features Boscov's, Dick's Sporting Goods, Rural King, and a U-Haul storage center.
+It is vastly considered by locals to be a dead mall, with many residents opting for the Ross Park Mall in Ross Township or The Mall at Robinson in Robinson Township.

 History

 In 1970, the Beaver Valley Mall opened with The Joseph Horne Company, Gimbels, and Sears as the original anchors.
 That same year, the entire Gimbels chain was purchased by the tobacco conglomerate BATUS.
-In 1986, after years of declining sales, BATUS announced that Gimbels was on the block.
+In 1986, after years of declining sales, BATUS announced that Gimbels was on the chopping block.
 Unable to find a buyer for the entire chain, BATUS closed down the entire Gimbels Pittsburgh division, selling or closing all locations.
-Some of the more attractive mall locations, such as Beaver Valley Mall, were taken over by the St. Louis based May Department Stores Company for its Pittsburgh-based Kaufmann's division.
-This effectively caused the shuttering of the entire Gimbels Pittsburgh division.
-The Beaver Valley location was closed and completely renovated before reopening as Kaufmann's.
-After the move to the mall, the original Kaufmann's location in nearby Rochester was subdivided into a Giant Eagle and a Kmart.
-In 2006, when The May Department Stores Company was purchased by Cincinnati based Federated Department Stores, this location was renamed Macy's.
+The more attractive mall locations, such as the one in the Beaver Valley Mall, were taken over by the St. Louis based May Department Stores Company for its Pittsburgh-based Kaufmann's division.
+The Beaver Valley location of Gimbels was closed and completely renovated before reopening as Kaufmann's in 1987, and the original Kaufmann's location in nearby Rochester was sold and subdivided into a Giant Eagle and a Kmart.
+In 2006, when The May Department Stores Company was purchased by Cincinnati based Federated Department Stores, this location transitioned to Macy's.

 The Joseph Horne Company (owned by the New York City based Associated Dry Goods Corporation) operated in the Beaver Valley Mall until 1995.
 In October 1986, The May Department Stores Company merged with Associated Dry Goods Corporation.
 May promptly sold The Joseph Horne Company to a group of local investors.
 In 1995, Federated Department Stores acquired Horne's and renamed all former locations under its own Lazarus regional nameplate.
 In 1998, after operating a few years as Lazarus, Federated closed several locations including the Beaver Valley Mall store.
 This location was then acquired by and reopened as Boscov's.